Wu-Tang: An American Saga season 3: Here's what we know so far

 Where can you stream Wu-Tang: An American Saga?

-If you're from the US then you can stream the first two seasons of Wu-Tang: An American Saga on Hulu.
+If you're from the US then you can stream the three seasons of Wu-Tang: An American Saga on Hulu.

-If you're outside the United States, then you can see the first season of Wu-Tang: An American Saga on Disney+ but not the second just yet.
-There have been rumours that season 2 will appear on Disney+ near the end of 2022, but that has not been officially confirmed.
+If you're outside the United States, then you can watch two seasons of Wu-Tang: An American Saga on Disney+.

-Season three hasn't got an air date yet, but we'll update this article when we know more.